hilch/TrakDiag/README.md

 Library for ACOPOStrak diagnosis.
 Included are some function blocks that can be used to easily make entries in application specific loggers.
 In the event of an error, internal states (state machines, internal statuses, shuttle user data) can thus be brought into connection with the 'Motion' logger.
-(in this case the automatic saving of a system dump after the occurrence of an error is very helpful, see library AsArSdm ).

 As a further aid, a 'flight recorder' is available, which graphically displays the last seconds before an error.